Updated April 2021

 However, many storefront owners don’t want a one-click theme.
-They want to install a theme and customize it or create one from scratch that is truly unique to their store and their store alone.
-This comes with a bit of a challenge, though.
+They want to install a theme and customize it or create one from scratch that’s truly unique to their store and their store alone.
+This comes with a bit of challenge, however.
 Are you supposed to simply experiment on your already existing and open storefront?
 What happens if you mess up your theme and a customer happens to visit your store at exactly the wrong moment?

 First off, we’d like to hope you have Rewind, the best Shopify backup app that can help you out of a botched theme job with automated and manual backup capabilities.
 Second, you don’t have to go crazy experimenting with site layouts and designs on your original store – simply get a development store for your testing needs!